tom-foster-wcc/highways-deep-learning/README.md

 * Establish a single-number evaluation metric (for a classifier that might be it's accuracy)

 * Look at the images as where the signs are going to most likely feature in the image.
 (Are they likely to be on the left, and right more than centrally.

+## Questions for Liucija
+* Should the dataset contain the rear of signs, so it picks up the right one.

 ### Other areas of interest for the project.
 * White line degradation